 This award recognizes events (festivals, concerts, event series, virtual events, or other live performance productions) for their outstanding accomplishment and service to bluegrass music in the field of event production.
 The event must have taken place and its accomplishments evident within the eligibility period.
+Content for virtual events must have premiered during the eligibility period, and the majority of content must be comprised of newly produced material.
 The event will be judged by its ability to further bluegrass music in its region or area of service; production quality in terms of presentation and organization; environment; and overall audience experience.

 Graphic Designer of the Year

 This award recognizes a graphic designer for outstanding work in the creation of physical and/or digital graphics (album artwork, promotional materials, logos, websites, social media, etc.).
 Candidates must have been active and their accomplishments evident within the eligibility period.
 Graphic designers will be judged by their technical design abilities; artistry and aesthetics; success in branding artists, organizations, physical and digital products, events, etc.; and presenting bluegrass music to the public through quality graphic design.

 Liner Notes of the Year